Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum computing

-The quantum circuit requires $\mathcal{O}(n^2)$ gates, where $n$ is the number of qubits.
+The QFT circuit requires $\mathcal{O}(n^2)$ gates, where $n$ is the number of qubits in the input and output states.

 To apply the 2D QFT to the QPIE encoding of a 2D $N \times N$ image of Eq.~\ref{eq:qpie}, we can first apply the QFT to the row index qubits and then apply the QFT the column index qubits~\citep{qft2018}.
 This is equivalent to applying a QFT to first half and second half of the qubits separately.
-As a QPIE encoding of an image with $N^2$ pixels only needs $2n = \log_2 N^2$ qubits, the QFT can be evaluated on this encoding with only $\mathcal{O}( \log_2 N \times \log_2 N)$ operations.
+As a QPIE encoding of an image with $N^2$ pixels only needs $\log_2 N^2$ qubits, the QFT can be evaluated on this encoding with only $\mathcal{O}( \log_2 N \times \log_2 N)$ operations.

-One drawback of the QFT is that, when measuring a quantum state, we can only measure the square of the amplitude.
-One cannot easily measure the complex phases of the FT coefficients.

-An implementation of the QFFT exists whas lower computational complexity than the QFT \citep{qfft2020}, but it relies on the image being embedded in a basis encoding rather than an amplitude encoding.
+An implementation of the quantum FFT algorithm exists which has lower computational complexity with respect to the QFT \citep{qfft2020}, but it relies on the image being embedded in a basis encoding rather than the amplitude encoding used by QPIE.